daviddennis/file_upload/README.md

 In an ideal project the upload would kick off a Celery task that would process the file separately and periodically report back details on parsing success/failure which would be relayed via AJAX calls back to the user.
+For large TSV's the file would be split up and parts would be dispatched to possibly more celery tasks.

 Requirements:
  - Python 3.6